cellular biology, biochemistry, microscopy, reproduction, conservation biology

 Key Points:

-• General laboratory and analytical techniques commonly used in reproductive research
+Students gain experience in general laboratory and analytical techniques commonly used in reproductive research.

 Detailed Description:

-Our lab is interested in understanding how culture conditions affect sperm function.
-As a part of the FIRE Fertility Science Stream, you will learn how to set up experiments designed to test a hypothesis, generate and analyze meaningful data sets, and perform a wide variety of laboratory techniques that are both specific to reproductive science and broadly applicable to other biological fields of study.
+Our lab seeks to understand how culture conditions affect sperm function.
+As part of the FIRE Fertility Science stream, students learn how to set up experiments designed to test a hypothesis, generate and analyze meaningful data sets, and perform a wide variety of laboratory techniques that are both specific to reproductive science and broadly applicable to other biological fields of study.

 Related Resources